RAI-SCC/torch_blue/paper/paper.md

 To represent uncertainty BNNs do not consider their weights as point values, but random variables, i.e., distributions.
-The optimization goal becomes adapting the weight distributions to minimize their distance to the perfect distribution.
+The optimization goal becomes adapting the weight distributions to minimize their distance to the true distribution.
 This requires two assumptions.
 For one, the distance between distributions needs to be defined, for which the Kullback-Leibler divergence [@kullback1951information] is typically used.
 Secondly, optimizing an object as complex as a distribution is a non-trivial task.